GhostPack/Seatbelt/README.md

           PoweredOnEvents        - Reboot and sleep schedule based on the System event log EIDs 1, 12, 13, 42, and 6008.
 Default of 7 days, argument == last X days.
         + PowerShell             - PowerShell versions and security settings PowerShellEvents       - PowerShell script block logs (4104) with sensitive data.
+          PowerShellHistory      - Iterates through every local user and attempts to read their PowerShell console history if successful will print it.
           Printers               - Installed Printers (via WMI)
           ProcessCreationEvents  - Process creation logs (4688) with sensitive data.
           Processes              - Running processes with file info company names that don't contain 'Microsoft', "-full" enumerates all processes